joao-conde/feup-plog/README.md

 Java-style but start with capital letter.

 **Example** AVeryLongVariableName (not a_very_long_var_name)
 **Reason** Shorter and easier to write than the underscore variant.
-The leading capital letter is required by Prolog to identify variables.
+The leading capital letter is required by PROLOG to identify variables.

 ## Comments